libretro/RetroArch/README.md

 - 2560 x 512 @ 50.000000
 - 2560 x 576 @ 50.000000

-Idealy install all these modelines and everything will work great.
+Ideally install all these modelines and everything will work great.

 ## Super Resolutions